 - Focus on representation: For brands considering a creative refresh, start with a focus on diversity and inclusion.
 Identify areas of inequality and underrepresentation.
 Look for ways to represent current realities.
 Be thoughtful in challenging stereotypes when planning your creative execution.
-In MENA in particular, make sure you are tuned in to the local nuances concerning each country or region, from ethnic backgrounds to local dress codes, cuisines, and interiors.

 - Build an inclusive process: Ensure your production process is fully inclusive and diverse.
 The more contributors and voices from underrepresented backgrounds that are involved, the more likely you are to develop creatives that resonate with your audience.

 - Measure, learn, update: As with any marketing campaign, you’ll want a measurement and feedback system to gauge impact, then fine-tune where needed.
 Based on our experiences at Google, creatives that demonstrate inclusivity and honest, true-to-life scenarios will build deeper connections with a wider audience, and your results will likely reflect this.